 Finish: Malty nougat, cinnamon spiced caramel macchiato, a bit of whipped cream.
 Some lingering oak char and malt.
 Medium length.

-Buying Recommendation: Must Try!
+Buying Recommendation: Must have!
 For me, this is a shelf staple.
 I love the sweet/spicy profile which makes me nostalgic each time I take a sip reminding me of baked holiday treats.
 I also find the higher proof holds up much better in my Old Fashioneds, so this bourbon also serves as my ideal cocktail base.

 For others who have not tried Wild Turkey, put the 101 on your list to try.
 It’s a very solid daily drinker and is worth a spot in your rotation, especially if you find the 90 proof whiskeys that fill this price range too thin.